21 Fun Things to Do in Banff With Kids

 You can also bring your own kayak or SUP to paddle on either Lake Louise or Moraine Lake.
 But our favorite place to paddle in the Banff is Vermillion Lakes.

-GETTING READY FOR YOUR BANFF TRIP?
+GETTING READY FOR YOUR BANFF TRIP

-🛏️ BOOK YOUR HOTEL: Booking.com is an excellent search engine for hotels in Banff.
+🛏️ Book your hotel in Jasper.
+Booking.com is an excellent search engine for hotels in Jasper.
 For this itinerary, I highly recommend you stay in a hotel in downtown.
-Some options in downtown Banff are: Moose Hotel and Suites, Banff Park Lodge, Canalta Lodge or Fox Hotel and Suites
+There are several options within walking distance of all the restaurants and shops.
+Some options in or near downtown Jasper are: Fairmont Jasper Park LodgeOverlander Mountain Lodge, Chateau Jasper or HI Jasper.

 F.A.Q Visiting Banff National Park